 In some cases of extensive melanoma, it may become apparent that a more aggressive measure must be taken, especially if it has spread to other areas of the body or lymph glands.
 At this point, the patient will need to go through further cancer treatment.

 One of the main benefits of having a melanoma removed from the body and/or face by a board certified plastic surgeon is that a plastic surgeon will work with extra caution to preserve the underlying tissues and reduce the chance of scarring.
 Plastic surgeons spend years perfecting this process, and will be able to send the specimen off for testing just the same.
-Contact the Plastic Surgery Group today to learn more about our skin cancer treatment for the face and body.
+Contact the Plastic Surgery Group, New Jersey today to learn more about our skin cancer treatment for the face and body.